Anti-Money Laundering (AML)

 pursuant to the United Nations Security Council Resolution (UNSC) 1737.

-A paper was produced and delivered to the FATF in response to their request for comments on the review of the 40+ 9 recommendations and ICC was invited to the subsequent public consultation forums, after which more responses to the FATF review processes were made, culminating in attendance at the Consultation forum in Milan, November 2011 and the Forum in Paris in April 2012 where the rationale behind the new 40 Recommendations was discussed.
+A paper was produced and delivered to the FATF in response to their request for comments on the review of over 40 of the nine recommendations, and ICC was invited to the subsequent public consultation forums, after which more responses to the FATF review processes were made, culminating in attendance at the Consultation forum in Milan, November 2011 and the Forum in Paris in April 2012 where the rationale behind the new 40 recommendations was discussed.

 The ICC delegation has raised some issues that still affect the trade finance business and is now entering into dialogue with the FATF secretariat to determine whether the related guidance notes can be modified to address these concerns.